karmaniverous/serverless-zod-openapi/.stan/system/stan.todo.md

 - Dev loop: single-start inline + conditional restart
   - Run the initial register/openapi pass before launching the inline server so we don’t immediately restart on first boot (no double “listening” lines).
-  - Restart inline only when something material changes:
+  - Restart inline only when something material changed:
     • registers wrote (route surface), or
     • openapi.json content changed.
   - Keep offline restart gated on registers (route surface) as before.